MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

     ![AAD API Permission 7](../media/hybrid-cloud-print/AAD-AppRegistration-APIPermission-Verify.png)

-4. Configure URL in Enterprise applications
+4. Configure Application Proxy for the Web applications
     - Go to **Azure Active Directory** > **Enterprise applications** > **All applications**.
 Search for the Mopria Discovery Service and click on it

     ![AAD App Proxy 1](../media/hybrid-cloud-print/AAD-EnterpriseApp-AllApps.png)

     - Click on **Application proxy**.
-Enter internal Url using the format `https://<fully qualified domain name of the Print Server>/msc/`.
+Enter internal Url using the format `https://<fully qualified domain name of the Print Server>/mcs/`.
 Click on **Save** to finish

     ![AAD App Proxy 2](../media/hybrid-cloud-print/AAD-EnterpriseApp-Mopria-AppProxy.png)